 15 big wins for Write for Rights

-Our global letter-writing marathon is 15 years old, and bigger and better than ever before.
+Our global letter-writing marathon is now more than 15 years old, and bigger and better than ever before.

 It started in Poland with a young man trying to impress a young woman.
 He met her at a festival and she told him about 24-hour events she’d been to in Africa, where people wrote letters of protest to governments.
 Inspired by her story – and wanting to see her again – he invited her to his local Amnesty group where they decided to do the same thing.